Beyond Claude Code: Building a Shared Skill Library

 Want to use Claude Code with your team?

-Try Duet—the collaborative workspace for agentic workflows.
+Try Duet—the collaborative workspace for AIs and Humans

 Example flow:

-As skills mature, the boundary between skills and tools will blur.
+read_channel, search_messages, post_messageAs skills mature, the boundary between skills and tools will blur.
 Skills live on the filesystem and can contain executable code—meaning they can perform the same actions tools do, with two key advantages: agents can read skills to understand them, and write to them to self-improve.

 The likely trajectory: tools and MCP become thin primitives (read/write, fetch, search), while skills absorb the domain-specific logic.